Iron Works BBQ is a metal workshop-turned-barbecue master.

 Key to the Vault is a classic Line & Lariat cocktail.

 Food Shark invites you to chow down in an old school bus.

 Sofrito found its home in an operational car wash.

 Arancini is a Sofrito speciality.

 Location, location, location.
-While the food is the main thing when it comes to a great dining experience, you can’t overlook the power of ambience.
-A lot of it has to do with lighting, decor, the usual.
-But some restaurants in Texas go beyond table cloths and light fixtures when it comes to defining their space.
+While the ambiance is key for a great dining experience, some restaurants in Texas go beyond tablecloths and light fixtures when it comes to defining their space.
 It all starts with a crazy unique setting.